bigeasy/strata/diary.md

 be interesting, because their might be a truncated last line or some such.

 In that case, we'd want some way of marking the page as broken, dirty, and not writing to it.
-Makes me wonder what other databases do when problems arrise.
+Makes me wonder what other databases do when problems arise.

 For now, I just need to get an error to come up and out of Strata and someplace where someone can email it to me, where I can begin to see the possible failure